arcones/raspberryPi-POCs/blinky/README.md

 ## Implementation
 The program makes each LED blink sequentially in a loop.

-When the program end all the LEDs are switched OFF.
+When the program ends all the LEDs are switched OFF.